 Surviving Spouse Benefits: What Widows Need to Know

 Losing a veteran spouse is devastating enough without having to worry about financial security.
 If your veteran spouse received VA disability benefits or was eligible for them, you may be entitled to survivor benefits that can provide crucial financial support during this difficult time.
-Understanding what you're entitled to — and how to claim it — can make a real difference in your financial security during this difficult time.
+Understanding what you're entitled to — and how to claim it — can make a real difference in your ability to move forward.

 What Are VA Survivor Benefits?

-VA survivor benefits are monthly payments made to eligible surviving spouses of servicemembers who died on active duty, veterans who died from service-connected conditions, and veterans who held a total disability rating (schedular 100% or TDIU) for a qualifying period before death.
+VA survivor benefits are monthly payments made to eligible surviving spouses of servicemembers who died on active duty, veterans who died from service-connected conditions, and veterans who held a total disability rating (schedular 100% or TDIU) for a qualifying period before death — including a reduced 1-year period for former prisoners of war.
 These benefits recognize the sacrifice made by military families and provide ongoing financial support.

 The primary survivor benefit is called Dependency and Indemnity Compensation (DIC).
 Unlike life insurance that pays out once, DIC provides monthly payments for life, with potential increases for children and other dependents.